Other National Partners

 American Academy of Pediatrics (AAP)

 An organization of 60,000 pediatricians committed to the attainment of optimal physical, mental, and social health and well-being for all infants, children, adolescents, and young adults.
-NCFPP Partnership Activities: NCFPP participates on the Medical Home Implementation Advisory Committee and the Council on Children with Disabilities Committee to share the family perspective, news about F2F HICs, and materials.
+NCFPP Partnership Activities: NCFPP participates on the Medical Home Implementation Advisory Committee, the Council on Children with Disabilities Committee and the FamilY Partnerships Network (capital Y in FamilY represents Youth/Young Adults) to share the family perspective, news about F2F HICs, and materials.

 Association of Maternal and Child Health Programs (AMCHP)

 A national resource, partner and advocate for state public health leaders and others working to improve the health of women, children, youth and families, including those with special health care needs.
 Family Voices & NCFPP Partnership Activities: Family Voices and AMCHP partnered in 2010 to share conference and gala activities.
-They also collaborate on an ongoing basis regarding the Workforce Development Initiatives and the Family and Youth Leadership Committee.
+Family Voices participates on the Workforce Development Initiatives and has a seat on the the Family and Youth Leadership Committee as well as work to support family leadership development.

 Center for Medical Home Improvement